-Dr. Blake Alkire has joined Mass.
-Eye and Ear, Longwood, as a general otolaryngologist, specializing in comprehensive adult and pediatric otolaryngology and sinus disease.
+Dr. Blake Alkire is a general otolaryngologist at Mass.
+Eye and Ear, Longwood, who specializes in comprehensive adult and pediatric otolaryngology and sinus disease.
 Dr. Alkire earned his medical degree from Harvard Medical School, along with a Masters in Public Health (Global Health concentration) from the T.H.
 Chan Harvard School of Public Health.
-Following an internship in general surgery at Brigham and Women’s Hospital, Dr. Alkire completed his surgical training in otolaryngology—head and neck surgery at the Mass.
+Following an internship in general surgery at Brigham and Women’s Hospital, Dr. Alkire completed his surgical training in otolaryngology–head and neck surgery at the Mass.
 Eye and Ear/Harvard Medical School residency program.
-Now, Dr. Alkire is an Instructor in Otolaryngology at Harvard Medical School and, given his interests in global health initiatives, he also works with the Office of Global Surgery and Health at Mass.
-Eye and Ear and with the Program in Global Surgery at Harvard Medical School.
+Now, Dr. Alkire is an Instructor in Otolaryngology at Harvard Medical School and, given his interests in global health initiatives, he also works with the Program in Global Surgery at Harvard Medical School.

 Dr. Alkire provides care to adult and pediatric patients for all ear, nose, and throat conditions.
-His clinical interests include chronic sinusitis, salivary gland disorders, nasal obstruction, hearing loss, and voice disorders (hoarseness).
+His clinical interests include acute and chronic sinusitis, nasal obstruction, hearing loss, and voice disorders (hoarseness).

 His research interests include developing economic models to understand the costs and benefits of expanding surgical capacity in low- and middle-income countries.